JackShenGOGOGO/Naived-AI/Readme.md

-#  Speech Assistant with Twilio Voice and the OpenAI Realtime API (Python)
+#  Naived AI - onboard your customers using automated voice ai agent 24/7 (Python)

 **This is a duplicated repo, original repo here - https://github.com/twilio-samples/speech-assistant-openai-realtime-api-python.